 Vehicle Speed Sensors

-As the shaft of this sensor spins, it generates an on-off signal to the vehicles PCM and TCM.
+As the shaft of this sensor spins, it generates an on-off signal to the vehicle's PCM and TCM.
 The PCM converts this signal into vehicle speed.
-In later model vehicles, this information is shared between computer systems by multiplexing.
-Multiplexing allows the control modules to communicate over a universal bus consisting of twisted pair wiring.
-Each control module on the CAN is assigned a unique frequency.
+Control modules communicate over the CAN bus with twisted pair wiring.

 If a fault code (P0500 range) is retrieved, visually inspect the wiring and connectors for wear or damage.
 The sensor can be tested with a scanner and multimeter and compared to specifications.